kyragolightly/BashGit/README.md

 **Linux**

-* Use the package manager by typing: $ apt-get install git
+* Use the package manager by typing: '$ apt-get install git'

 ### 2) Create a Github account